sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 5. A slow receiver may cause buffer overflow.
 This overflow will result in events drop, until the buffer has free space.
 6. There can be only one external collector that subscribes for all events (_no filtering by source_).
 This collector is called the main-receiver.
 8. Telemetry provides the following for the main-receiver *only*.
-   - Uses cache service, during downtime of main receiver ot telemetry service downtime and replay on connect
+   - Uses cache service, during downtime of main receiver or telemetry service and replay on connect.
    - A slow receiver or long downtime can result in message drop.
    - The stats for maintained for SLA compliance verification.
 This inlcudes like total count of events sent, missed count, latency from publish to send, ....
    - The stats are collected and recorded in STATE-DB.